 Kyle Larson attempting the Double.

-“The double” is a challenge many drivers have done over the years, which includes running the Indianapolis 500 earlier in the day, followed by the Coca-Cola 600 in the evening.
-The last driver to run the double was Kurt Busch in 2014, where he completed the 500, finishing sixth, but blew an engine in the 600, not completing that race.
-Kyle Larson looks to possibly win the Indy 500, after showing speed during practice and qualifying, and possibly winning the Coca-Cola 600, which he starts 10th in.
+“The double” is a challenge many drivers have accomplished over the years.
+This entails competing in the Indianapolis 500 in Indianapolis, Indiana around Noon, followed by the Coca-Cola 600 in the evening.
+The last driver to run the double was Kurt Busch in 2014, where he completed the 500 and finished sixth, but blew an engine in the Coke 600, resulting in him finishing in 40th place.
+Kyle Larson hopes to win the Indy 500, after showing speed in practice and qualifying, also setting his sights on a Coca-Cola 600 victory.
+Larson will start sixth in the Indianapolis 500 and will roll off tenth for the Coca-Cola 600.

 Will Ricky Stenhouse Jr. return the favor to Kyle Busch?

-After being wrecked out of last Sunday’s All Star Race, Ricky Stenhouse Jr. said he would “pay Kyle Busch back” during the Coca-Cola 600.
-However, on Wednesday, Stenhouse Jr. was fined $75,000 and Richard Childress warned him that he’s “older now and can’t fight how he used to” and would have something for him if he went to far.
-Since then, Stenhouse stated he has no intentions of wrecking Busch, as he likely understands that last week was not for points and he would be in much bigger trouble if he retaliates Sunday night.
+After being wrecked out of last Sunday’s All Star Race, Ricky Stenhouse Jr. made it clear that he’d “pay Kyle Busch back” during the Coca-Cola 600.
+However, on Wednesday, Stenhouse Jr. was fined $75,000 and Busch’s team owner, Richard Childress warned him that he’s “older now and can’t fight how he used to” and would have something for him if he went too far.
+Since then, Stenhouse stated that he has no intentions of wrecking Busch, as it’s likely understood that last week’ was not for points’s non-points event isn’t worth retaliating over and there’ll be steep consequences for his actions.

 Favorites to win the Coca-Cola 600.